pandrew99/ucsd-cse15l-f22.github.io/pages/syllabus.md

 C in the course.
 You must reach that achievement level in _all_ of the categories to get an A, B, or C. Pluses and minuses will be given around the boundaries of these categories at the instructor's discretion.

+~~To pass the course, you must fully pass both skill demonstrations.~~

 To pass the course, you must fully pass **one of two** skill demonstrations (either initially or
       with the final make-up)